 The small left tower: Tsarskaya (Tsar’s) tower built first just as a platform so Ivan the Terrible could watch executions on Red Square.
 Later the platform was made into the smallest of the towers in 1690.
 It is also the “newest” of the Kremlin towers.

 That big round stone (white/gray) circular raised platform just in front of us is the Lobnoye Mesto (Place of Skulls) on which public executions were carried out in the days of the Tsars according to some historians.
-Others historians however say no, it was a place for public announcements and not for executions.
+Others historians however say that it was a place for public announcements, but not for executions.